Exterior sunny daytime view of multi layered cantilever wooden roof sections extending out from Tsleil Waututh Administration and Health Centre

 Relationship with the natural world

-TsleilWaututh means People of the Inlet so it’s fitting that the building sits on sloping terrain overlooking Burrard Inlet in North Vancouver.
+Tsleil–Waututh means People of the Inlet so it’s fitting that the building sits on a sloping terrain overlooking Burrard Inlet in North Vancouver.
 The importance of their relationship with the natural world is further emphasized through the extensive use of wood for both structure and finishes, in addition to the expansive glazing that provides both natural light and views of the adjacent forest.

 Primary and secondary structure, and in finishes wood use

 Locally harvested wood was used for exterior cladding and interior finishes.
 The continuity of the wall treatment serves to connect the building with its natural surroundings.
-The interior millwork, including three reception desks, uses a variety of BC wood species, including SPF, birch, and maple.
+The interior millwork, including three reception desks, uses a variety of B.C. wood species, including SPF, birch and maple.

 Reinforcing tradition through the use of wood